 Two doses of MMR vaccine are required to give the best protection.
-In Ireland, the first dose is given by GPs at 12 months of age, and the second dose is given to Junior Infants at school by HSE vaccination teams or by GPs in Donegal, Sligo and Leitrim.
+In Ireland, the first dose is given at 12 months by GPs and the second dose is given to Junior Infants in school by HSE vaccination teams or by GPs in Donegal, Sligo and Leitrim.

 What should young adults and parents do?

-Make sure you or your children are up to date with their MMR vaccines.
+Make sure you or your children are up to date with your MMR vaccines.

-Please go to your GP now for MMR vaccination if
+Please go to your GP for MMR vaccination if:

-- you have not had 2 MMR vaccines
+- you have not had 2 doses of MMR vaccine

 - you have a preschool or primary school child who never had MMR vaccine

-- you have a primary school aged child who missed out on the 2nd dose of MMR vaccine in Junior Infants
+- you have a primary school child who missed out on the 2nd dose

-- you are not sure if your child has had the full course of 2 doses
+- you are not sure if your child has had 2 doses of MMR vaccine

 What about children under 12 months of age?

-There is no change to the recommendations from the National Immunisation Advisory Committee (NIAC) - MMR vaccine is recommended at 12 months and 4-5 years of age.
+There is no change to the routine recommendations from the National Immunisation Advisory Committee (NIAC): MMR vaccine is recommended at 12 months and at 4-5 years of age.

-The vaccine is available for healthcare professionals to order free of charge through the National Cold Chain Service.
+The vaccine is available to healthcare professionals to order free of charge through the National Cold Chain Service.

 All individuals travelling to Europe and other regions experiencing measles outbreaks or where measles cases continue to occur should ensure that they receive the MMR vaccine if needed.
 Visit our hot topic for more information.

-More information is available on the links below
+Further information is available at the links below:

 A poster, consent form and frequently asked questions document that can be used during the outbreak are available for download below